 The Strategic Development and Operational Delivery Committee RECEIVED ASSURANCE that: All identified controls are in place and working effectively.
 All planned actions will be implemented within stated timescales and will reduce the risk further and/or mitigate the impact, if the risk materialises.
 Challenge where assurances are inadequate.
 CORPORATE POLICIES SDODC (23)96There were no corporate policies requiring SDODC approval.
 SDODC WORK PROGRAMME 2023/24 (23)97The Strategic Development and Operational Delivery Committee work programme 2023/24 was received for information.
-ANY OTHER BUSINESS SDODC (23)98In response to Mr Maynard Davies' question re Ty Bryn, Mr Lee Davies advised that there had been initial contact between Mental Health and Estates teams, but no detailed plans as yet.
-SDODC MATTERS FOR ESCALATION TO BOARD (23)99Lack of Ophthalmology capacity and the risk to the service Discharge update report and associated concerns, particularly in light of the Health Board's request for Mutual Aid; and the lack of progress with a Trusted Assessor model in Pembrokeshire and the subsequent delayed Necessity for scrutiny and alignment of governance processes in the Transformation and Digital Programmes and also the Social Care model Performance challenges due to RAAC works Financial Performance and the risk of withdrawal of WG improvement funding up to £6.6m
+ANY OTHER BUSINESS SDODC (23)98\In response to Mr Maynard Davies' question re Ty Bryn, Mr Lee Davies advised that there had been initial contact between Mental Health and Estates teams, but no detailed plans as yet.
+SDODC MATTERS FOR ESCALATION TO BOARD (23)99Lack of Ophthalmology capacity and the risk to the service Discharge update report and associated concerns, particularly in light of the Health Board's request for Mutual Aid; and the lack of progress with a Trusted Assessor model in Pembrokeshire and the subsequent delayed Necessity for scrutiny and alignment of governance processes in the funding up to £6.6m